SebaGGu619/spotifyBot/README.md

 # How to run:

 1. Add your acccounts and passwords in the text files, each account on a new line.
+2. Choose the song and change the title in the script.
-2. Run the script.
+3. Run the script.
 (Or don't, see the disclaimer at the bottom.)
-3. Wait for the script to do its thing.
+4. Wait for the script to do its thing.
-4. Once the script is done let the Firefox Windows run in the background.
+5. Once the script is done let the Firefox Windows run in the background.
-5. ...
+6. ...
-6. *Profit?*
+7. *Profit?*

 # DISCLAIMER: